imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/prompt_engineering.md

 ### Self-consistency

-Self-consistency is based on the idea that there are multiple ways to solve a complex problems i.e. if multiple reasoning paths are leading to samethe output, it is highly probable that it is a correct answer.
+Self-consistency [3] is based on the idea that there are multiple ways to solve a complex problem i.e. if multiple reasoning paths are leading to the same output, it is highly probable that it is a correct answer.
 In their own words, *"...we hypothesize that correct reasoning processes, even if they are diverse, tend to have greater agreement in their final answer than incorrect processes."*.
 The self-consistency method consists of three steps:

 1. prompt a language model using chain-of-thought (CoT) prompting;